vijithassar/lit-web/README.md

 # Overview

 `lit-web` is a simple HTTP loader for Markdown documents which lets web browsers extract and run JavaScript code from code blocks embedded in Markdown files, which in turn promotes good written documentation.
-This technique is called [literate programming](https://en.wikipedia.org/wiki/Literate_programming). `lit-web` strives to provide the *lowest possible barrier to entry* for literate programming – just include this tiny 4 kilobyte script tag on the page and you can start literate programming for the web using JavaScript.
+This technique is called [literate programming](https://en.wikipedia.org/wiki/Literate_programming).

 For a more detailed discussion about why you might want to do this, or to implement with other programming languages or without the occasional compromises made by `lit-web` in pursuit of ease of use, please instead see [lit](https://github.com/vijithassar/lit), a more powerful shell script which provides the same functionality in a more agnostic fashion.

+`lit-web` strives to provide the *lowest possible barrier to entry* for literate programming – just include this tiny 4 kilobyte script tag on the page and you can start literate programming for the web using JavaScript without any other tools, dependencies, or build processes.

 # Instructions